The Problem with ‘Working Moms’ and What To Do About It

 Another block to accepting household and family assistance is martyring.
 “I can do it.
 I’m the Mom.”
 When moms are over-responsible they rob other family members of demonstrating their capabilities.

 Parents do their children no favor by doing for them what they can do for themselves.
-Sometimes, as women, our need to be needed overshadows the reality of the need for our bodies and minds to have rest, relaxation, recreation and down time.
+Sometimes, as women, our need to be needed overshadows the reality of the need for our bodies and minds to have rest, relaxation, recreation, and down time.

 THREE:

-If you are ready to invite and negotiate household workload, please do the following exercise.
+If you are ready to invite and negotiate the household workload, please do the following exercise.
 Then hold a family meeting to discuss how all family members can contribute to the work of family life.

 Family Contribution Work Inventory